-SAVANNAH RIVER SITE WATCH, TOM) No. 1:21-cv-01942-MGL
+SAVANNAH KIVEK SITE WATCH, TUM ) No. 1:21-cv-01942-MGL

-CLEMENTS, THE GULLAH/GEECHEE SEA)
+CLEMENTS, THE GULLAH/GEECHEE SEA )

-ISLAND COALITION, NUCLEAR WATCH)
+ISLAND COALITION, NUCLEAR WATCH )

-NEW MEXICO.
-And TRI-VALLEY)
+NEW MEXICO, and TRI-VALLEY )

-COMMUNITIES AGAINST A RADIOACTIVE ,)
+COMMUNITIES AGAINST A RADIOACTIVE )

-ENVIRONMENT, ,)
+ENVIRONMENT, ) AMENDED

-Plaintiffs, O COMPLAINT FOR DECLARATORY O AND INJUNCTIVE RELIEF
+Plaintiffs, ) COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF

 )

-v.)
+V. )

+)

-UNITED STATES DEPARTMENT OF)
+UNITED STATES DEPARTMENT OF )

-ENERGY, JENNIFER GRANHOLM, in her))
+ENERGY, JENNIFER GRANHOLM, in her )

-official capacity as the Secretary, The))
+official capacity as the Secretary, The )

-NATIONAL NUCLEAR SECURITY))
+NATIONAL NUCLEAR SECURITY )

-ADMINISTRATION and CHARLES VERDON,))
+ADMINISTRATION and JILL HRUBY, )

-in his official capacity as Acting Administrator,) \

-in his official capacity as Acting Administrator,) \
+Administrator, )

+)

-Defendants. ) \
+Defendants. )

-Defendants. ))

-J
+)

 1. This Action for declaratory and injunctive relief is brought pursuant to the Administrative Procedure Act ("APA"), 5 U.S.C §§ 701-706, and the National Environmental Policy Act ("NEPA"), 42 U.S.C. §§ 4321-4370.
-Plaintiffs challenge the Defendants' failure to prepare a new or supplemental Programmatic Environmental Impact Statement ("PEIS") pursuant to NEPA for the decision to more than quadruple the production of plutonium pits, which are the fissile cores of nuclear warheads, and to split the production between two facilities located across the country from each other, in furtherance of producing newly-designed nuclear warheads.
-The drastic expansion of plutonium pit production and the utilization of more than one facility to undertake this production are substantial changes from the Defendants' longstanding approach of producing a limited number of pits at only one facility.
-The decision to conduct a piecemeal, post-hoc evaluation of this programmatic shift is arbitrary and capricious and violates the APA and NEPA.
+Plaintiffs challenge the United States Department of Energy ("DOE") and the National Nuclear Security Administration's ("NNSA", and collectively, "Defendants") failure to prepare a new or supplemental Programmatic Environmental Impact Statement ("PEIS") pursuant to NEPA.
+Defendants intend to undertake the major federal action to quadruple the production of plutonium pits, as mandated by Congress, which are the fissile cores of nuclear warheads, and to split the production between two facilities located across the country from each other, in furtherance of producing newly-designed nuclear warheads.
+The first-time utilization of more than one facility, specifically the Savannah River

+Site ("SRS") in South Carolina and the Los Alamos Nuclear Laboratory ("LANL") in New Mexico, to undertake this production is a substantial change from the Defendants' long-standing approach of producing a limited number of pits at only one facility.
+The Defendants' decision to conduct a piecemeal, post-hoc evaluation of this programmatic shift is arbitrary and capricious and therefore violates the APA and NEPA.